jeffpar/pcjs.v1/devices/ti57/rom/README.md

 columns, which are divided into 13 16-bit groups.
 So it seems clear that A0-A6 lines select one of 128 rows, and that the other four address bits, A7-A10, select a column from each of those 13 16-bit groups.

-Examination of the [Raw ROM dump] revealed that it was a straight-forward byte-by-byte transcription of the visible bits in the [ROM array image](http://seanriddle.com/ti57rombits.jpg), left-to-right and top-to-bottom.
+Examination of the 3328-byte [Raw ROM dump](ti57raw.bin) revealed that it was a straight-forward byte-by-byte transcription of the visible bits in the [ROM array image](http://seanriddle.com/ti57rombits.jpg), left-to-right and top-to-bottom.

-Since that raw dump was the starting point for creating a usable ROM listing, I wanted to make absolutely sure it was accurate, so I decided to make my own "transcript" of the data in the image.
-The result was [ti57rombits.txt](ti57rombits.txt).
-I then wrote a [script](txt2raw.js) to convert that text file to a binary file:
+Since that raw dump was the starting point for creating a usable ROM listing, I wanted to make absolutely sure it was accurate, so I decided to make my own "[transcript](ti57rombits.txt)" of the data in the image.
+Then I wrote a [script](txt2raw.js) to convert that text file to a binary file:

 	node txt2raw.js ti57rombits.txt myraw.bin